thosgood/this-weeks-finds/markdown/101-151/week149.md

 2-dimensional coherence for higher dimensional categories.

-The folks down in Sydney are making great progress on understanding n-categories from the globular point of view, and the importance of the category of *trees* has become quite clear.
+The folks down in Sydney are making great progress on understanding
+$n$-categories from the globular point of view, and the importance of the category of *trees* has become quite clear.
 You can think of trees as generalized natural numbers, and then Batanin's operads are a natural generalization of the usual operads, which have operations taking a